 This group is currently full, but if you would like your name to be added to the waiting list either email email@example.com or contact us through Facebook.

 During the holidays we run special services for children.
 They are aimed at children in primary school and younger.

 The Senior’s Action Team (SAT) is a dedicated group of older people who plan and organises events for seniors seeking friendship.
 Over the years they have planned a wide range of activities, showing films, a trip to Rome and Holy Island, Lent courses, afternoon tea and more recently, celebrating the Queen’s 90th Birthday with a banquet in the nave of the Cathedral.
 All seniors are welcome to our events, there is no requirement to be a church member.
 Just come, enjoy and make new friends.

-Film Teas are a regular feature generally held on a Thursdays each month except July and August.
-They start at 3pm in Conrad Hilton Room.
-The film is followed by tea and home-made cake.
+Film Teas are a regular feature generally held on a Monday each month except July and August.
+There will be two showings starting at 10.30am and 13.30pm in the Conrad Hilton Room.
+Refreshments can be purchased from the Cathedral Coffee Shop from 10am.
+The afternoon film is followed by tea and home-made cake.